muratk3n/thirdwave/en/README.md

 "@VICE

-Scientists discovered tectonic motion on our sister planet [based on existing data, they used a new model]"
+[Venus] Scientists discovered tectonic motion on our sister planet [based on existing data, they used a new model]"

 ---